Lute Olson: Retirement activities

-Over time, Olson, Lester, Iowa teammates and fans have contributed to help Kenny Arnold, who was the second leading scorer and assist leader for the Hawkeye Final Four squad in 1980.
+Over time, Olson, Lester, Iowa teammates and fans contributed to help Kenny Arnold, who was the second leading scorer and assist leader for the Hawkeye Final Four squad in 1980.
 Arnold was first diagnosed with brain cancer in 1985 and his healthcare needs have continued.
 At one point, Olson arranged for Arnold to be flown to Arizona so he could be examined and treated at the facilities where Olson's wife Bobbi had once undergone cancer treatment.
 Teammates Ronnie Lester and Mike "Tree" Henry accompanied Arnold.
 The trip was deemed to be beneficial to Arnold's health.

 On April 12, 2018, Olson was honored by the University of Arizona, who erected a statue of him outside the McKale Center on campus.
-The unveiling was attended my many former Arizona players as well as Olson's family.
+The unveiling was attended by many former Arizona players as well as Olson's family.
 When the statue was unveiled, Olson remarked, "They got the hair right."

 Olson spoke and answered questions from fans and media, stating "This means the world to me."

-At home in Arizona, Olson recently said he tries to go to all home Arizona basketball games, and travels to road games at California and UCLA.
-He also attends some NBA games to see his former Arizona players Steve Kerr (Golden State Warriors) and Luke Walton (Sacramento Kings) coach their respective NBA teams.
+At home in Arizona, Olson told reporters that he aimed to attend all home Arizona basketball games, and traveled to road games at California and UCLA.
+He also attended some NBA games to see his former Arizona players Steve Kerr (Golden State Warriors) and Luke Walton (Sacramento Kings) coach their respective NBA teams.

-Olson also plays more golf than before, "If I were lucky I might get in 10 rounds of golf a year when I was coaching," he said.
+Olson also played more golf than before, "If I were lucky I might get in 10 rounds of golf a year when I was coaching," he said.
 "Now I play all the time."